 So… If you’re currently employed, tell them you’d need to give a two week notice to your current employer (or whatever is standard in your company).

 “I’d need to give my current employer a two-week notice, and then I was hoping to take one week off before starting.
 So I could be available to start three weeks after a job offer is accepted.”

 If you’re unemployed, you can still tell them you’d like one or two weeks before starting, but it’s up to you.
 See the example script below for how you can do this:

 “I could begin one week after accepting a job offer.
 I do have a vacation scheduled in late May, so I would just need to take a week off during that time, but I could start before then.”

-And if you’re applying for jobs in a different city or state, you might also be asked how soon you can relocate, whether you’ll require relocation assistance, and more.
+Also, if you’re applying for jobs in a different city or state, you might be asked how soon you can relocate, whether you’ll require relocation assistance and more.
 So be ready for that type of question too!

 First, always end your interview by asking when you can expect to hear about the next steps.
 That way, you can follow-up by email to ask for feedback if that time has passed (and you’ll have less anxiety while waiting after the phone interview).

 And secondly, send a thank-you letter or email within 24 hours of the interview to reaffirm your interest in the position and show the employer you appreciate their time on the phone.